apankrat/notes/fast-case-folding/README.md

    start in the data section, followed by the retrieval of ch's delta value within the block at the offset of `ch & 0xff`.

-   Marvelous, isn't it?
+   Bloody marvelous, isn't it?

-   But wait, we can still do a bit better!
+   But wait!
+We can take it a bit further.

 # Table compression, revised